Battlefield Park In Lake George, NY

 Named after two battles that were fought on its 35 acres, Battlefield Park offers sweeping views of Lake George and a glimpse back in time.

-A statue and two monuments memorialize some of the struggles that took place on the now peaceful grounds.
-A statue of a Native American dipping his hand into a pool of water, given to the park in 1921 by George Pratt, is dedicated to the various Native American tribes in the region.
-One of Battlefield Park's namesake battles was between the Algonquin and Iroquois tribes.
+Three statues and a memorial honor some of the struggles that took place on the now peaceful grounds.
+A statue of a Mohawk warrior dipping his hand into a pool of water, given to the park in 1921 by George Pratt, is dedicated to the various Native American tribes in the region.

-Battlefield Park is located on Beach Road just off Route 9 at Lake George Village.
-The park today is used for recreational activities, from jogging to kite flying, picnicking and more.
+Battlefield Park is located on Beach Road just off Route 9 in Lake George Village.